Emerging Microelectronic Materials by Design: Navigating Combinatorial Design Space with Scarce and Dispersed Data: Virtual Screening

 With our classification model, we have performed virtual screening of the candidate pool, from which promising candidates of displaying MIT are selected.
 Upon the results of virtual screening, we build an online database of materials potentially displaying MIT.
-As the MIT properties of these materials are predicted by an ML model, the fidelity does not yet qualify for experimental verification.
-Nonetheless, by inspecting the database, we identify materials families that are promising to host candidates that show desired MIT properties.
-Within these families, we can perform adaptive design optimization to find optimal MIT materials, as will be described in Section \ref{sec:adaptive}.
-Meanwhile, we are leveraging physics-based computation to develop high-fidelity models for virtual screening.
+As these materials' MIT properties are predicted by ML, the fidelity does not yet qualify for experimental verification.
+Nonetheless, by inspecting the database, we identify materials families promising to host candidates that show desired MIT properties.
+Within these families, we perform adaptive design optimization to find optimal MIT materials, as described in Section \ref{sec:adaptive}.
+Meanwhile, we are leveraging physics-based computation for high-fidelity virtual screening.